ShreyaKamath09/Deepfake-Voice-Detection-using-LSTM/README.md

 * Model evaluation with accuracy, loss curves, and confusion matrix.

 ### 📊 Dataset
-We used the [Deep Voice: Deepfake Voice Recognition Dataset](https://www.kaggle.com/datasets/birdy654/deep-voice-deepfake-voice-recognition) from Kaggle to train and test the model.
+The [Deep Voice: Deepfake Voice Recognition Dataset](https://www.kaggle.com/datasets/birdy654/deep-voice-deepfake-voice-recognition) from Kaggle has been used to train and test the model.
 This dataset contains real and deepfake audio samples, enabling robust training for detection.